Level/level-ws/README.md

 Copyright (c) 2012-2015 **level-ws** contributors (listed above).

-**level-ws** is licensed under an MIT +no-false-attribs license.
+**level-ws** is licensed under the MIT license.
 All rights not explicitly granted in the MIT license are reserved.
-See the included LICENSE file for more details.
+See the included LICENSE.md file for more details.